 Please scroll down for a complete list of Events and Activities featured at the 2020 Festival.
 Stay tuned for additional events!
-An admission ticket must be purchased to attend any classes or evening special events.
+An admission ticket must be purchased to attend any classes or special events.

 It’s back!
 Join in the fun – A Scavenger Hunt!

 We have strategically hidden 15 items and it’s up to you to find each one and jot down it’s location in your program.
 Once you’ve found the items in all 15 locations, bring back your program to registration with all 15 items checked off for a prize, graciously provided by our sponsors.

 (Hint: there are 5 items hidden in each of the 3 market rooms, Greentree, Oakmont and Duquesne)

 Block Party Saturday Night: Pop-Ups and Night Maker Faire – The Party Doesn’t Stop!